SayakaIsBaka/fls-rich-presence/README.md

 - Node.js 8 (https://nodejs.org/)
 - npm (should be included with Node.js)
 - Discord and FL Studio (do I really have to say why)
+- Powershell (to create the shortcuts, should be installed by default if you use Windows 7 SP1 or higher)

 ## Setup